mrdeusvu1t/counting-string-chars/README.md

 A beginner level task for practicing loops.

-The task is to implement four methods using "for", "while", "do" and "foreach" statements.
+The task is to implement four methods using "for", "while" and "do" statements.

 ## Get the Project